hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 ![Sketch of the proposed agile roadmap layout.](../../src/assets/images/posts/agile_roadmaps_release/dashboard_sketch.png)

-Such a roadmap is one that would be truly iterative.
+Imagine a roadmap that evolves and adapts, mirroring the dynamic nature of agile workflows.
+That's the essence of a truly iterative roadmap.
 That's why we dub this concept as "agile roadmaps".
 It is more in line with what we as engineers know to be true in software engineering, while it also caters to the most important need of C-Level: Validating hypotheses.